 The compensation committee has retained the firm Pearl Meyer to serve as its executive compensation adviser.
-The charter of the compensation committee requires the committee to determine and take into consideration whether its advisers are independent under the factors set forth in the NASDAQ Marketplace Rules related to compensation committee advisors.
+The charter of the compensation committee requires the committee to determine and take into consideration whether its advisers are independent under the factors set forth in the Nasdaq Marketplace Rules related to compensation committee advisors.
 Under the rules, the committee has determined that Pearl Meyer is independent.
-Pearl Meyer works at the direction of the compensation committee, and the decision to retain Pearl Meyer was at the sole discretion of the commensation levels and programs of companies within the group.
+Pearl Meyer works at the direction of the compensation committee, and the decision to retain Pearl Meyer was at the sole discretion of the committee.
+During 2015, Pearl Meyer recommended changes to the composition of the Company's peer group and provided a review and analysis of the compensation levels and programs of companies within the group.
 For 2015, Pearl Meyer also provided information and recommendations to the compensation levels of our non-employee directors, compiled peer group compensation and performance data for the committee and recommended to the committee changes to our executive compensation program.
 Information provided by Pearl Meyer is one factor the committee uses when it makes decisions about compensation matters; other factors are described elsewhere in this CD&A.